-- Example: FE(0)-5-10-20 FE(0)-5-30m (every 5m) FE(0)-5-100m (5+5+10+...+10) - The zero point of time and distance measurement is the point where the athlete starts the run - 2.
-When you want the measurement to start at the first Timing Gate: - Select a pattern without an "FE"-prefix, where all entries represent a timing gate with their respective distances - Example: 0-5-10-20 - The athlete starts at least 1m before a timing gate.
-(Starting closer than 1m to the timing Gate would possibly prevent the sensor from detecting the timing gate.) - The zero point of time and distance measurement is the first timing gate.
+The zero point of time and distance measurement is the first Timing Gate.

+- Select a pattern without an "FE"-prefix, where all entries represent a Timing Gate with their respective distances. - Example: 0-5-10-20 - The athlete starts at least 1m before a Timing Gate.
+(Starting closer than 1m to the Timing Gate would possibly prevent the sensor from detecting the Timing Gate.